mysterious-coding/base_entranced/README.md

 1 = all lethal sniper shots cause incineration effect (this is just for fun/cool visuals)

+####siege_restart
+rcon command that restarts the current map with siege timer going up from 00:00.
+Before this, there was no server command to reset siege to round 1, the only way was /callvote nextmap (lol)

+###forceround2 mm:ss
+Restarts current map with siege timer going down from a specified time.
+For example, /forceround2 7:30 starts siege in round 2 with the timer going down 7:30.
+Currently experimental and rcon-only(callvote version soon).

 ####Reset siege to round 1 on /map vote
 No more changing maps with timer going down.

 ####Bugfixes:
 * Seeker no longer attacks walkers and fighters.
+* Fixed bug with nextmap failed vote causing siege to reset to round 1.

 #Features that are also in base_enhanced
 Many of these features were coded and/or conceived by us first, and then were added to base_enhanced by Sil later.